FAMILY SUPPORT WORKER II

 EXAMINATION PROCESS

-The assessment may consist of a rating of your education, training, and experience related to the requirements of the position.
-It is important that you provide complete and accurate information on your application.
-Please report all experience and education that is related to this position.
+The examination will consist of a rating of your education, training, and experience as presented on your application and as they relate to the requirements of the position.
+You may be asked to complete a supplemental questionnaire.
+The supplemental questionnaire may be used as part of the rating process.
+Therefore, it is important that you provide complete and accurate information on your application.

-For education obtained outside the U.S., a copy of the equivalent American education as determined by a foreign credential evaluation service must be provided prior to hire.
+For education obtained outside the U.S., a copy of the equivalent American education as determined by a foreign credential evaluation service is required prior to hire.

 BENEFITS

 As an employee of the State of Maryland, you will have access to outstanding benefits, including: health insurance, dental, and vision plans offered at a low cost.
-CLICK ON THIS LINK FOR MORE DETAILS: STATE OF MARYLAND BENEFITS.
+CLICK ON THIS LINK FOR MORE DETAILS:

-- Personal Leave - new State employees are awarded six (6) personnel days annually (prorated based on start date).
+• Personal Leave- new State employees are awarded six (6) personnel days annually (prorated based on start date).

-- Annual Leave - ten (10) days of accumulated annual leave per year.
+• Annual Leave – ten (10) days of accumulated annual leave per year.

-- Sick Leave - fifteen (15) days of accumulated sick leave per year.
+• Sick Leave – fifteen (15) days of accumulated sick leave per year.

-- Parental Leave - up to sixty (60) days of paid parental leave upon the birth or adoption of a child.
+• Parental Leave – up to sixty (60) days of paid parental leave upon the birth or adoption of a child.

-- Positions may be eligible for telework.
+• Positions may be eligible for telework.